-Terry Prince - Acting Director - Illinois Department of Veterans’ Affairs
+Terry Prince - Director - Illinois Department of Veterans’ Affairs

 Force Master Chief Prince’s military awards include the Legion of Merit, Defense Superior Service Medal (two awards), Meritorious Service Medal (two awards), Navy and Marine Corps Commendation Medal (six awards), Navy and Marine Corps Achievement Medal (three awards) and the U.S. Army Order of Military Medical Merit.
 He is also triple warfare qualified as a Surface, Aviation and Fleet Marine Force Warfare Specialist.